 Fractional COOs are contract workers and will be most likely working in an entirely different state to you.
 So, if you’ve decided that the role just isn’t working for you, the phone call that so many managers dread making will be casual, simple, and easy.
 Letting an executive employee go can also, typically, be an uphill battle – riddled with cost and legal issues that no one has the time or patience to deal with!
 On the flipside, letting a contract employee go is child's play in comparison.

-HOW DO I KNOW IF I NEED TO CONSIDER HIRING A COO, FRACTIONAL OR OTHERWISE?
+HOW DO I KNOW IF I NEED TO CONSIDER HIRING A COO, FRACTIONAL OR FULL TIME?

 Although it depends on the company (some may need a COO immediately while others may never need one), there are a few key indicators that you should consider employing someone to do your hard work for you.